If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 The effect lasted well, meaning I did not need to reapply it.
 If you were having a lengthy sex or masturbation session, you might want to top it up occasionally, but you only need a little bit to get the effect.

-In terms of the effect it had on my orgasm, the Aphrodisia Orgasm Enhancer definitely worked!
+In terms of the impact it had on my orgasm, the Aphrodisia Orgasm Enhancer definitely worked!
 It boosted my sensitivity and made me even more eager to be touched.
 I also found it helped me to get wet, which has been a challenge recently.

 Pro tip: I find that Aphrodisia Orgasm Enhancer pairs particularly well with clitoral suction toys!